raft-tech/raft-tech.github.io/_posts/2020-08-03-Rook_ The Storage Orchestrator.md

 ```

-## Verify a succesfull deployment
+## Verify a successful deployment

-You can verify the status of CEPH by running a command on the rook-ceph-tool container
+You can verify the status of CEPH by running a command on the rook-ceph-tool container.

 ```